Top 35+ SaaS Website Design Inspiration

 Apollo’s homepage features clean typography and looping animations that demonstrate product features clearly.
 The mega menu is intuitive with icons and text, supporting easy navigation without feeling overwhelming.

-Why it’s a good SaaS website:
+Why Apollo is a good SaaS website?

-Professional animations show functionality clearly.
+Professional animations show functionality clearly

-Effective separation of features helps users understand the platform.
+Effective separation of features helps users understand the platform

-Mega menu simplifies navigation with clear icons and text.
+Mega menu simplifies navigation with clear icons and text

-Consistent visual style gives a polished feel.
+Consistent visual style gives a polished feel

 10. Canva